-Women choose breast augmentation surgery because they desire a larger breast size and more balanced body proportions.
+Women choose breast augmentation surgery in Boston because they desire a larger breast size and more balanced body proportions.
 Breast augmentation Boston surgical procedure has become incredibly popular in the United States; nearly 300,000 women chose to undergo breast augmentation surgery last year, according to the American Society of Plastic Surgeons.

 At our Boston area plastic surgery practice, Dr. Howrigan offers breast augmentation surgery using either saline or silicone gel-filled breast implants.
 The breast surgery procedure requires about 1-2 hours under general anesthesia.

 Breast augmentation in Boston is primarily chosen by women who are dissatisfied with a small breast size.
 By enlarging the breasts, you can achieve a more shapely, feminine and balanced body proportion.
 In some cases, the surgery may also be performed for corrective or restorative reasons.
 Such indications include breast asymmetry or loss of breast fullness due to aging, weight loss or mastectomy.